-Fired HUD official: Trump's visit to museum 'a step in the right direction'
+Fired HUD employee: Trump's museum visit 'a step in the right direction'

 - Singleton says he doesn't regret writing the op-ed criticizing Trump

-- He was disappointed by firing, but wants the administration to succeed
+- He was disappointed by firing, but wants to "help the administration move forward"

-(CNN)A Department of Housing and Urban Development employee who was fired for an 2016 op-ed he wrote that criticized then-candidate for president Donald Trump says he has no regrets and does not take his dismissal personal.
+(CNN)A Department of Housing and Urban Development employee who was fired for an 2016 op-ed he wrote that criticized then-candidate for president Donald Trump says he has no regrets and does not take his dismissal personally.

 In Republican consultant Shermichael Singleton's op-ed for The Hill, he criticized Trump's rhetoric about African-Americans during the campaign.